By Stefanie Michaels

 - Keeping your bedroom cool, dark, and quiet: A cool, dark, and quiet environment can create the best conditions for sleep.

 - Comfortable mattress and pillow: Having a comfortable mattress and pillow can help ensure that your body is properly supported during sleep, reducing discomfort and helping to promote restful sleep.
+Try a weighted blanket that helps with sleep, too.

 - Relaxing your mind: Before bedtime, try to release the stress and worries of the day by writing down thoughts or talking with someone you trust.
 Leave a writing pad next to the bed, so if in the middle of the night if a thought keeps you awake, write it down.